bacionejs/stuff/README.md

 **THIS ARE NOT INSTRUCTIONS**

 The unroll.js script below is run like ```node unroll.js games```
 The unroll.js script is a homegrown hack.
-If you know the *right* way, like a tool, or better unroll logic, please let me know.
+If you know the *right* way, like a tool, or better unroll logic, **please let me know**.
 The extract.sh script extracts the data to be used by thinky.js

 ### git.sh